 See’s Copycat Fudge is perfect and creamy chocolate fudge.
-No candy thermometer required for this dessert!
+This is the best fudge recipe with no candy thermometer required for this dessert!
+Perfect for Christmas plates.

 I’ve been searching for the perfect fudge recipe.
 Turns out, I’m somewhat of a fudge snob.